Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Evidence of Equivocation

 \item [\HasBeenObserved.]
 A message is indirectly observed in a component state if either it is directly observed in the state, or it is an indirect dependency of a directly observed message in the state (\coqref{VLSM.Core.MessageDependencies}{HasBeenObserved}).
 This notion can be naturally lifted to composite states (\coqref{VLSM.Core.MessageDependencies}{composite_HasBeenObserved_iff}). \end{description}

 Now we can define the notions of evidence of equivocation mentioned at the beginning of this section.

-\begin{definition}[\coqref{VLSM.Core.MessageDependencies}{msg_dep_is_locally_equivocating}] A pair of messages is a \textbf{local evidence of equivocation} for their sender in a component state of a VLSM if \begin{list} {($\arabic{cont}$)}{\usecounter{cont}} \item the messages have the same sender, \item the messages have been (indirectly) observed in the component state, and \item the messages could not have been produced by their sender in a single run of the protocol. \end{list} We denote by $\localEquiv(s)$ the set of components for which there is a local evidence of equivocation in a component state $s$. \end{definition}
+\begin{definition}[Local evidence of equivocation, \coqref{VLSM.Core.MessageDependencies}{msg_dep_is_locally_equivocating}] A pair of messages is a \textbf{local evidence of equivocation} for their sender in a component state of a VLSM if \begin{list} {($\arabic{cont}$)}{\usecounter{cont}} \item the messages have the same sender, \item the messages have been (indirectly) observed in the component state, and \item the messages could not have been produced by their sender in a single run of the protocol. \end{list} We denote by $\localEquiv(s)$ the set of components for which there is a local evidence of equivocation in a component state $s$. \end{definition}

-\begin{definition}[\coqref{VLSM.Core.MessageDependencies}{msg_dep_is_globally_equivocating}] A message is an \textbf{global evidence of equivocation} for its sender in a composite state of a composite VLSM if \begin{list} {($\arabic{cont}$)}{\usecounter{cont}} \item the message has been (indirectly) observed in the composite state, and \item the message was not observed as a sent message in the composite state. \end{list} We denote by $\globalEquiv(\sigma)$ the set of components for which there is a global evidence of equivocation in a composite state $\sigma$. \end{definition}
+\begin{definition}[Global evidence of equivocation, \coqref{VLSM.Core.MessageDependencies}{msg_dep_is_globally_equivocating}] A message is a \textbf{global evidence of equivocation} for its sender in a composite state of a composite VLSM if \begin{list} {($\arabic{cont}$)}{\usecounter{cont}} \item the message has been (indirectly) observed in the composite state, and \item the message was not observed as a sent message in the composite state. \end{list} We denote by $\globalEquiv(\sigma)$ the set of components for which there is a global evidence of equivocation in a composite state $\sigma$. \end{definition}